Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Applications

 \subsubsection{Experimental results}

-Moving to real-world experiments, we assess the effectiveness of the MPPI gains by demonstrating that F-MPPI consistently outperforms the standard MPPI, even when operating at a lower base frequency.
-Specifically, we execute MPPI on the onboard computer at its maximum feasible frequency of 66.7 Hz.
+The effectiveness of the F-MPPI method is now demonstrated in a real-world scenario where computational resources are also limited.
+Specifically, we execute standard MPPI on the onboard computer at its maximum feasible frequency of 66.7 Hz.
 During these tests, the quadrotor is tasked with reaching a goal displaced of $(1, 0.5)$~m in the $x$-$z$ plane.
+The overall system is tuned for best performance with the standard MPPI running at 66.7 Hz, while the frequency is lowered to 50 Hz for F-MPPI to meet real-time constraints without modifying the problem.

 The experimental results, illustrated in Fig.~\ref{fig:panel}, highlight that the proposed F-MPPI method not only reaches the target more quickly but also with superior precision compared to standard MPPI.
 To quantitatively evaluate performance, we calculate the Root Mean Square Error (RMSE) for both the $x$ and $z$ components after the initial transient phase.
 The F-MPPI method achieves RMSE values of $0.017$~m and $0.027$~m for the $x$ and $z$ components, respectively, while the standard MPPI yields higher RMSEs of $0.048$~m and $0.038$~m.